-You should receive free products in exchange for reviews, and many companies will pay you to promote their items.
+You should receive free products in exchange for reviews, and most companies will pay you to promote their items.

 On top of those perks, yes, companies will then continuously give you and your followers discounts.
 You may become an affiliate and earn a commission.
 You may also receive compensation for likes and comments.
 Flat fees are great too.
 This is the essence of influencing and the true meaning of a partnership and collaboration.